 “turbine” means equipment that is driven by steam acting on a turbine or rotor to cause a rotary motion.

+[Clause 10 inserted in Gazette 24 Aug 2007 p.
+4311-12.]

 11. Pressure equipment operation, classes of high risk work

 For the purposes of the Table item 2, a boiler is not to be taken as being capable of being fired by multiple fuels simultaneously merely because —